-- Outdoors If an arrow passes all the way through a boss it is scored as a Miss.
-Then make sure that either the boss is replaced or packing added. - Indoors If an arrow is observed to pass all the way through a boss then it should be dealt with in the same way as a bouncer.
-Again either make sure the boss is replaced or packing is added. - If an arrow passes through the face but stays in the boss ask the archer to pull the arrow out the back, turn it round and reinsert it into the boss at the same angle as it went in at, until the pile is visible on the face.
+- If an arrow is observed to pass all the way and the Judge is satisfied it has passed through through a boss then it should be dealt with in the same way as a bouncer.
+But make sure the boss is replaced or packing is added before the remaining arrows are shot. - If an arrow passes through the face but stays in the boss ask the archer to pull the arrow out the back, turn it round and reinsert it into the boss at the same angle as it went in at, until the pile is visible on the face.
 Then you can score the value of the arrow.
 Supervise the reinsertion and the scoring of that end.